Sahara frog: Description

 The Sahara frog is a large species, an exceptional female from Morocco having a snout-to-vent length of 104.5 mm.
 It is sometimes confused with Perez's frog (Pelophylax perezi), and the published description may be partially of that species.
 The head is as wide as it is long, the snout is oval and the eyes have horizontal pupils.
 Males have a pair of vocal sacs on the throat.
 A ridge connects the nostrils and upper eyelids and continues to the groin, separating the back from the flanks.
 The hind feet are webbed.
 The colour is variable, being reported as green, brown or mixed, sometimes with darker spots.
 Some frogs have a yellowish or greenish line along the spine.
 The legs are always spotted or barred.

 Distribution and habitat

 The Sahara frog is native to North Africa where its range includes Western Sahara, Morocco, Algeria, Tunisia, Libya and Egypt.
-It has been introduced to the Canary Islands.
 It is aquatic and found in and near streams, oasis pools, irrigation canals, lakes, and other water bodies.

 Status

 The Sahara frog is abundant where a suitable wetland habitat is present.
 Though its population has remained steady, over-exploitation and pollution of water sources could threaten the species in the future.
 The International Union for Conservation of Nature has assessed its conservation status as being of "least concern".

-A population has been discovered in 2021 in the Etang de Berre wetland in Southern France, spreading to several localities, reproducing and present since 2011 at least, and is considered there an invasive species.
+A population was discovered in 2021 in the Etang de Berre wetland in Southern France, spreading to several localities, reproducing and present since 2011 at least, and is considered there an invasive species.